Pablo Infante

-A late bloomer, he spent most of his professional career at Mirandés, appearing in nearly 350 competitive games and amassing Segunda División totals of 55 matches and 11 goals for the club (104/15 overall).
+A late bloomer, he spent most of his professional career at Mirandés, making nearly 350 competitive appearances and amassing Segunda División totals of 55 matches and 11 goals for the club (adding 49 games and four goals in that tier with Ponferradina).

-Club career
+Career

 Early career

 Born in Burgos, Castile and León, Infante played at youth level with local Real Burgos CF, Vadillos CF and Racing Lermeño.
 His first six years as a senior were spent in amateur football.

 Mirandés

 Infante made his professional debut in the 2005–06 season, with CD Mirandés in the Tercera División, which he helped to promote to Segunda División B in his fourth year.
 In 2011–12, his name became known in Spain after the Castile and León club's performances in that campaign's Copa del Rey, disposing of La Liga sides Villarreal CF and Racing de Santander, with the player scoring four of their six goals in those four matches, and eventually being crowned the competition's top scorer; in the domestic league, he netted 13 times in the regular season alone to help his team promote to Segunda División for the first time ever.

 On 28 June 2012, the 32-year-old Infante renewed his contract with Mirandés for one further season.
 He played his first game in the second tier on 17 August, starting in a 0–1 home loss against SD Huesca.

 Infante scored his professional goals on 1 September 2012, netting a brace in a 4–0 away victory over Xerez CD.